AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 There are numerous benefits to using an out-of-process option such as App Builder.
 Because Adobe Commerce is not a fully offered SAAS offering, the code you develop or install instantly adds complexity and potential upgrade issues.
 By using out-of-process extensibility such as App builder, you can still provide custom, unique functionality to your Adobe Commerce store without being required to in-process methods.
 Other benefits include:

-* De-coupled features allow for faster time to launch
+* Decoupled features allow for faster time to launch.
-* Upgrades are now easier because of the de-coupled approach.
-The custom features live outside the commerce codebase and there are no compatibility issues to be deal with.
+* Upgrades are now easier.
+The custom features are outside the commerce codebase, which prevents  compatibility issues when upgrading.
-* Moving features and logic outside of commerce frees up resources and complicated logic that would normally occur using in-process development methods.
+* Moving features and logic outside of commerce frees up resources that are normally used by in-process development methods.

 ## Architecture {#architecture}